andresmmujica/openshift-arm-setup/README.md

 This is an Azure Resource Manager template that provisions a HA OpenShift environment (1-5 master, 1-3 infra, and 1-30 app node) that is suitable for demos, POCs and small workshops.

-## Getting Started

-To use this project, you'll need (at minimum):

-- Python 2 >=2.7.9 or Python 3 >=3.4

-## Setup/Config

-The following requires Azure CLI 2.0.8 or later.
-You can verify the CLI version with the `az --version` command.
-To update the CLI version, see [Install Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest&viewFallbackFrom=azure-cli-latesti).

 ## Prerequisites

 ### 1. Fork the `openshift-arm-setup` repo